SiaFoundation/siad/scripts/gitlab-windows-runner/setup/README.md

   `<userhome>\Documents\gitlab-registration-token.txt`
   the file should not contain any spaces or newlines.

-## Gitlab Runner - Windows Service User

-Gitlab runner Windows service user should be run under `Administrator` account to have access to needed files.

-To prepare Windows service to be run under this user:

-- Type Administrator user password to Windows machine to `<userhome>\Documents\gitlab-registration-token.txt` the file should not contain any spaces or newlines.
-- After the installation is finished, this file can be deleted.

 ## Gitlab Runner Setup

+- Login as `Administrator` Windows user
 - From Sia repo directory `scripts/gitlab-windows-runner/setup`
-  copy the installation script `(run-as-admin)-setup-gitlab-windows-runner.ps1` to the Windows machine
+  download the installation script `setup-gitlab-windows-runner.ps1` to the Windows machine
+- Open PowerShell console (do NOT use: run as administrator), because it spoils Windows service installation
-- Run the PowerShell script as Admin
+- Execute the downloaded PowerShell script

 The script

 - Installs Chocolatey (Windows package/software manager)
+- Installs golang
+- Installs make
 - Installs Gitlab Runner
 - Registers Gitlab Runner using previously prepared token
-- Sets the Gitlab Runner tag to `windows10`
+- Sets the Gitlab Runner tag to `nebulous-windows`
 - Installs Gitlab Runner as a Windows service
 - Starts the Gitlab Runner service

-Since now the Windows Gitlab runner is ready to execute jobs.
+Since now the Windows Gitlab runner is ready to execute jobs that are tagged `nebulous-windows`.